History of broadcasting: Formative years

 Australian radio hams can be traced to the early 1900s.
 The 1905 Wireless Telegraphy Act whilst acknowledging the existence of wireless telegraphy, brought all broadcasting matters in Australia under the control of the Federal Government.
 In 1906, the first official Morse code transmission in Australia was by the Marconi Company between Queenscliff, Victoria and Devonport, Tasmania.

 Experiments with broadcasting music

-The first broadcast of music was made during a demonstration on 13 August 1919 by Ernest Fisk (later Sir Ernest) of AWA – Amalgamated Wireless (Australasia).
+The first broadcast of music was made during a demonstration on 13 August 1919 by Ernest Fisk of AWA.
 A number of amateurs commenced broadcasting music in 1920 and 1921.
 Many other amateurs soon followed.
-2CM was run by Charles MacLuran who started the station in 1921 with regular Sunday evening broadcasts from the Wentworth Hotel, Sydney.
+2CM was run by Charles MacLuran who started the station in 1921 with regular Sunday evening broadcasts from the Wentworth Hotel in Sydney.
 2CM is often regarded as Australia's first, regular, non-official station.

 Sealed set system

 It was not until November 1923 when the government finally gave its approval for a number of officially recognised medium wave stations.

 All stations operated under a unique Sealed Set system under which each set was sealed to the frequency of one station.
 Part of the price of the set went to the government via the Postmaster-General's Department (PMG), with money also going to the broadcaster.
 Apart from extremely limited advertising, this was the broadcasters' only source of income.
 From the outset problems with the system came to the fore.
 Many young people built their own sets, which could receive all the stations.